 By taking an extra 20 to 25 seconds to section off your hair before applying products, you’ll end up with more defined curls every time!

 Shingling is an incredibly meticulous hair styling technique that creates defined, beautiful curls.
 This method might take some extra time and effort, but the results are worth it!

 This particular method is especially beneficial for curly hair that is tightly packed together and goes through a lot of shrinkage, such as type 3 hair and type 4 hair.

 Creating definition in your curls demands focus and precision.
 As opposed to just rubbing, raking, or smoothing products on top of your curly hair, shingling necessitates separating, stretching, and gently smoothing the products onto every curl for maximum effect.

 Here is a step-by-step visual guide to the shingling technique:

 If you are transitioning from damaged hair, the finger coil method is a great way to make sure defined curls stick.
 When I first started my healthy hair journey, this was one of the methods I used to help define my wonky curls.

-3) After each section is fully twisted, let it air dry until the defined curls are complete.
+- After fully twisting each section, let it air dry until the defined curls are complete.